reworkhow/LPChoose.jl/tutorials/tutorial.md

 **The minimum number of animals covering all the unique haplotypes is 4135.** The output file of selected animals is saved as indentified_animals.txt in the working directory.

 > Note: LPChoose finds the solution based on integer programming which is NP-complete, thus it may take a very long time to solve certain problems.
-When that occurs, we recommend using application 2 to find the solution by setting `budget` a large number.
+When that occurs, we recommend using application 2 to find the solution much more quickly by setting `budget` a large number.

 ### Application 2: Identify a fixed number of animals including as many as possible of the haplotypes given a limited budget